xkevio/typst-anki/src/typst-anki/config.md

 ### `"preamble"`: `"user_files/preamble.typ"` (default)

 - The path to a custom preamble typst file for specifying custom functions, page dimensions or text size and color.
 Default is inside the `user_files` folder in the root folder of this add-on.
-(TODO!)